 Prickly Pear Cactus Is a Source of Protein

-By trying to use more of the prickly pear cactus plant, instead of merely throwing away the seeds, you will be gaining access to an unconventional source of protein, which is a problem for vegetarians and vegans, and reducing your carbon footprint, and become more in tune with nature.
+By trying to use more of the prickly pear cactus plant, instead of merely throwing away the seeds, you will gain access to an unconventional source of protein, which is a problem for vegetarians and vegans, reduce your carbon footprint, and become more in tune with nature.
 We should not waste food, and prickly pear flour is a good, nutritious food.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.